Yordii-CE/easyflow/README.md

 You can send parameters to a certain action, example : controller/action/id.

-To obtain the parameter in the action we do it through the index.
-All parameters are stored in an array.
+We can obtain the parameters as follows.

 ![Descripción de la imagen](/screenshots/params.png)